All Backrooms Monsters and Entities for every level | Attack of the Fanboy

 Should you stumble down a flight of stairs in Level 6, you will splash down into Level 7, “Thaslassophobia.”
 Outside of one room, Level 7 is a vast, shallow ocean.
 Appropriately, this level is home to some aquatic entities.

 Level 7 is home to two entities.
-The first of the two is “Tiny,” a fish-like humanoid who seeks to hunt all they encounter with a spear.
+The first of the two is “Tiny,” a fish-like humanoid that hunts everyone it encounters with a spear.
 The second is “The Thing on Level 7,” an unfathomably large eel-like creature in the depths of the sea.

 Level 8 – “The Caves”

-Note: - This article was updated on April 19th, 2023